-Whether you're staffing a Security Operations Center (SOC) or integrating a SecOps program into the organization, your security teams need access to experienced staff that are available 24/7/365 so they can manage all incoming security risks and provide adequate protection against an evolving threat landscape.
+Whether you're staffing a Security Operations Center (SOC) or fully integrating a SecOps program into the organization, security teams need a full complement of experienced staff available 24/7/365.
+They can manage the security risks facing today's businesses and provide adequate protection against an evolving and sophisticated threat environment.